tester4school/litecoin-for-university/README.md

 Please send to 14.09.2025 20:00 max if possible, I have to combine them, thanks for questions so far.

 Good point from Vado, do you have questions for test version for all universities?
+And please let me know which test version is more important for you according to your implementation part - mobile test version or desktop test version?